Vtek/calculator-typescript-cucumber/README.md

-# calculator-typescript-cucumber
+# TypeScript & Cucumber

-TypeScript &amp; Cucumber calculator sample
+This repository contains a simple calculator example.